Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Results and Discussion

-Table \ref{Table:ResultsCombined2} presents a summary of the best results obtained with each method (parameters optimized with grid-search for the nDCG@5 metric).
+Table \ref{Table:ResultsCombined2_psi_l} and \ref{Table:ResultsCombined2_psi_j} present a summary of the best results obtained with each method (parameters optimized with grid-search for the nDCG@5 metric).
 In order to investigate a more wide spectrum of results, we now investigate the effects of varying the parameter $\gamma_H$ (i.e. the trade-off between exploration and exploitation) on the performance of FRLM and KDEFRLM.
-To obtain the sensitivity results, we set the value of $M$ (number of top-retrieved documents to consider for the RLM feedback) to $3$.
+To obtain the sensitivity results, we set the value of $M$ (number of top-retrieved documents to consider for the RLM feedback) to \hltd{$5$, and $2$ for FRLM, and KDEFRLM, respectively.}

 Figure \ref{fig:FRLM_variation} shows the sensitivity of FRLM versus KDEFRLM (measured with nDCG@5, nDCG, P@5 and MAP) with respect to the number of feedback terms, $\tau$, used to define the term-weight distribution, and the relative importance of the user's historical context with respect to the POIs in the current context, i.e. $\gamma_H$.
 An interesting observation is that factored relevance models perform best with a balanced trade-off between exploitation and exploration.
 In particular, the optimal results for FRLM (both in terms of precision oriented measure nDCG@5 and recall oriented measure nDCG) are achieved when $\gamma_H=0.8$.
 Moreover, the effectiveness of FRLM degrades with the user profile history only ($\gamma_H=1$), which indicates that the history information itself is likely to contain noise in the form of topical diversity.
 This also demonstrates the benefit of selectively extracting chunks of information from the preference history that are contextually appropriate in the present state.
 We observe a similar trend in the kernel density based extension of FRLM.